-If you are a descendant of Philip and Magdlena Slicker and want to learn more about them and other Slicker ancestors or to share knowledge about or want to help preserve your Slicker ancestry, you have come to a good site for doing just that!
+If you are a descendant of Philip and Magdalena Slicker and want to learn more about them and other Slicker ancestors or, you would like to share knowledge about or to help preserve your Slicker ancestry, you have come to a good site for doing just that!

-Magdlena lived in Germany, Baldwin Township and Forward Township (both townships are in Allegheny county) and Webster, in Westmoreland county.
-To learn more about Philip and Magdlena, go to the Category menu on the right near the top of this page to find their stories and timelines.
+To learn more about Philip and Magdalena, go to the Category menu on the right near the top of this page to find their stories and timelines.